guilhermemoraes1/commands/questions.md

 ##

+LPI101(216#1) Which of the following statements are true about the boot sequence of a PC using a BIOS?
+(Choose two.)
+   - [ ] Some parts of the boot process can be configured from the BIOS
+   - [ ] Linux does not require the assistance of the BIOS to boot a computer
+   - [ ] The BIOS boot process starts only if secondary storage, such as the hard disk, is functional
+   - [x] The BIOS initiates the boot process after turning the computer on
+   - [ ] The BIOS is started by loading hardware drivers from secondary storage, such as the hard disk.

+##

 LPI101(223#1) Which of the following commands lists the dependencies of the RPM package file foo.rpm?
    - [x] rpm –qpR foo.rpm
    - [ ] rpm –dep foo
    - [ ] rpm –ld foo.rpm
    - [ ] rpm –R foo.rpm
    - [ ] rpm –pD foo.

+##

+LPI101(224#1) Which is the default percentage of reserved space for the root user on new ext4 filesystems?
+   - [ ] 10%
+   - [ ] 3%
+   - [ ] 15%
+   - [ ] 0%
+   - [x] 5%

+##

+LPI101(225#1) What is true regarding the command ls > files if files does not exist?
+   - [ ] The output of ls is printed to the terminal
+   - [ ] files is created and contains the output of ls
+   - [ ] An error message is shown and ls is not executed
+   - [ ] The command files is executed and receives the output of ls
+   - [x] Any output of ls is discarded

+##

+LPI101(228#1) Which of the following commands displays the path to the executable file that would be executed when the command foo is invoked?
+   - [ ] lsattr foo
+   - [ ] apropos foo
+   - [ ] locate foo
+   - [ ] whatis foo
+   - [x] which foo

+##

+LPI101(232#1) Which of the following apt-get subcommands installs the newest versions of all currently installed packages?
+   - [ ] auto-update
+   - [x] dist-upgrade
+   - [ ] full-upgrade
+   - [ ] install
+   - [ ] update

 ##